Russia and Belarus launch military exercise that fueled Western concerns

 The exercises, dubbed “Zapad 2025,” or “West 2025,” are held in Belarus and Russia and will last through Tuesday.
 They are intended to showcase close defense ties between Moscow and Minsk, as well as Russia's military might as it fights its 3½-year-old war in neighboring Ukraine.

-The maneuvers follow Wednesday's incursion of Russian drones into Polish airspace earlier this week that fueled longstanding fears that the hostilities in Ukraine could trigger a wider conflict.
-The Russian military said it wasn’t targeting Poland, and Belarus suggested drones veered off course, but European leaders described it as a deliberate provocation, forcing NATO allies to confront a potential threat in its airspace for the first time.
+The maneuvers follow an incursion of Russian drones into Polish airspace earlier this week which fueled longstanding fears that the hostilities in Ukraine could trigger a wider conflict.
+The Russian military said it wasn’t targeting Poland, and Belarus suggested drones veered off course.
+But European leaders described it as a deliberate provocation, forcing NATO allies to confront a potential threat in its airspace for the first time.

 The Russia-Belarus exercises also have drawn worries in Kyiv and its Western allies of Latvia, Lithuania and Poland, which border Belarus.
 When Russian President Vladimir Putin sent troops rolling into Ukraine on Feb.
 24, 2022, many of them crossed from Belarus following joint drills days before the attack.